Fiserv/universal-commerce/recipes/HostedPages.md

 4. **onSuccess**

-Triggered when HP’s nonce generated.
+Triggered when Hosted Pages generates a nonce.
 The event payload object contains nonce which needs to be handled on app.
-Please refer the **section 3** for error payload structure.

 ```code